Our Approach to Sourcing and Human Rights

 Our commitment to corporate social responsibility extends to our supply chain and the vendors we work with throughout the world.

 Ross supports responsible business practices and human rights throughout our supply chain.
-Vendors, manufacturers, and other Company business partners are required to comply with all applicable local, state, federal, and international laws relating to the manufacture and production of products sold to Ross, including laws relating to:
+Vendors, manufacturers, and other Company business partners are required to comply with all applicable local, state, federal, and international laws relating to the manufacture and production of products sold to Ross, including but not limited to laws relating to:

-Ross’ standards and requirements related to sourcing and human rights are incorporated in various Company documents, including Ross’ Code of Business Conduct and Ethics, Vendor Compliance Manual, Purchase Orders, Vendor Compliance and Indemnity Agreements, and Buying Agent Agreements.
+Ross’ standards and requirements related to sourcing and human rights are incorporated in various Company documents, such as Ross’ Code of Business Conduct and Ethics, Vendor Compliance Manual, Purchase Orders, Vendor Compliance and Indemnity Agreements, and Buying Agent Agreements.
 Ross’ standards and requirements related to human rights are also designed to comport with applicable Universal Declaration of Human Rights (UDHR) and International Labor Organization (ILO) standards.
-For more information, refer to our Vendor Compliance Manual and our Code of Business Conduct and Ethics, which are located on the Corporate Governance section of our website.
+For more information, refer to our Code of Business Conduct and Ethics, which is located in the Corporate Governance section of our website.

 If we become aware of a vendor’s non-compliance with Ross’ requirements or procedures, including any applicable local, national, or international labor or human trafficking laws, we will take appropriate responsive action, which can include suspending the vendor’s shipments and/or terminating the business relationship.